zalmoxes-laran/ExtendedMatrix-doc/docs/stratigraphic_nodes.rst

 - **Spatial Displacement**: If the event involves movement, this property records the spatial shift (e.g., distance fallen, rotation angle).
 - **Cause**: The reason for the event, such as construction, collapse, or erosion.
 - **Validation Source**: For events validated through simulations or analysis, this property records the source of validation.
+- **Visualization**: A simulation can provide a clear way to represent it.

 **Pairing with Stratigraphic Units**